|Duke of Cumberland|

 Carl Eduard was last member of his line to seek permission to marry.
 His descendants have not.

-The Titles Deprivation Act applies solely to the four people, but not to any descendants.
+The Titles Deprivation Act applies solely to the four people, but not their descendants.
 In 1931, the Duke of Brunswick-Lüneburg issued a non-binding, non-legal decree, restoring to himself and his male line descendants the title Prince or Princess of Great Britain and Ireland.
 He claimed that this was correct due to the position of being male line descendants of George III.

 There was no real response from King George V. Perhaps he rolled his eyes, but the British royal house has never officially recognized this "decree."

 Since 1931, most members of the Hanover royal family have sought and received permission to marry, according to the Royal Marriages.
-The sole exception is Prince Georg who married Princess Sophie of Greece and Denmark in 1946.
+The sole exception is Prince Georg Wilhelm, who married Princess Sophie of Greece and Denmark in 1946.
 The Duke of Brunswick-Lüneburg made the request to King George VI on behalf of his son.
 The application was denied by the British due to the fact that there was still an "act of war" between the United Kingdom and Germany.
 Prince and Princess Georg Wilhelm's descendants were also excluded from the Royal Marriages Act.